-Table 9: MARS parameter settings
+Table 8: MARS parameter settings

-The artefact images in Table 10 and Table 11 on page 16 are representative of the largest axial results across all implants on an adult patient.
-Individual artefact sizes per implant model are detailed in Table 12 and Table 13 on page 17, and Table 14 on page 18.
+The artefact images in Table 9 and Table 10 on page 13 are representative of the largest axial results across CI1000 Series implants on an adult patient.

-For bilateral implant recipients, the image artefacts as shown in Table 10 and Table 11 on page 16 are mirrored on the opposite side of the head for each implant.
+For bilateral implant recipients, the image artefacts as shown in Table 9 and Table 10 on page 13 are mirrored on the opposite side of the head for each implant.
 There may be some extension of the artefact between the implants.
+For additional information, refer to Bilateral recipients on page 17.

-Table 10: Maximum artefact extension at 1.5 T across all implant models
+Table 9: Maximum artefact extension with MARS at 1.5 T across CI1000 Series implant

-Table 11: Maximum artefact extension at 3 T across all implant models
+Table 10: Maximum artefact extension with MARS at 3 T across CI1000 Series implant